hbctraining/Intro-to-R-online-Catalyst/lessons/5F_Segment_5_Video_F.md

 class(comp2)
 ```

+We can see that the second component is a data frame, which is the same data structure as the object when we added it to the list.

 You can also extract from inside the component by subsetting that data structure as you normally would.
 For example, in the first component we have a vector stored.

 ```r